dylanfisher/forest/README.md

 - [ ] more robust filter pattern for index views, and ability to select by multiple filters + search, and retain these filters when navigating between records
 - [ ] add and/or standardize setting @record and @records instance variables in controller to alias appropriate record
-- [ ] add select2 with remote ajax selects, automatically infer path to avoid manual setup for each association input
 - [ ] reset password and/or change password when editing user profile
 - [ ] email confirmations for user related actions
 - [ ] remove font-awesome dependency from simplemde markdown editor
 - [ ] add migrations to host app without running install:migrations command
 - [ ] versioning option for data associated pages, settings, menus, etc.
 - [ ] version diff UI like wordpress?
-- [ ] intuitive select2 association UI
-- [ ] sortable select2 items
 - [ ] modal to create associated records directly from association page?
 - [ ] bulk actions to delete pages (and other records)
 - [ ] duplicate records
+- [x] intuitive select2 association UI
+- [x] sortable select2 items
+- [x] add select2 with remote ajax selects, automatically infer path to avoid manual setup for each association input
 - [x] remove bootstrap as frontend dependency (admin navbar is only place this is currently shared)
 - [x] purge cache button
 - [x] s3 storage for paperclip, assets, heroku support, etc.